Riverside National Cemetery: History

-With 15 Medal of Honor recipients in attendance and the Marine Corps’ greatest fighter ace Joe Foss as featured speaker, RNC was dedicated and opened for burials Veterans Day, November 11, 1978.
-RNC's first burial was Army Staff Sgt.
-Ysmael Villegas, who was awarded the Medal of Honor for bravery at the cost of his own life at Villa Verde Trail on the island of Luzon in the Philippines, March 20, 1945.
-Following the war he was buried at Olivewood Cemetery in Riverside.
-Prior to the opening of RNC, the Veterans Administration asked the Villegas family if he could be honored by re-burial in the new National Cemetery.
+With 15 Medal of Honor recipients in attendance and the Marine Corps’ greatest fighter ace Joe Foss as featured speaker, Riverside National Cemetery was dedicated and opened for burials on November 11, 1978.
+The cemetery's first burial was Army Staff Sergeant Ysmael R. Villegas, who was awarded the Medal of Honor for bravery at the cost of his own life at Villa Verde Trail on the island of Luzon in the Philippines on March 20, 1945.
+Following the war, Villegas was buried at Olivewood Cemetery in Riverside.
+Prior to the opening of Riverside National Cemetery, the Veterans Administration asked the Villegas family if he could be honored by re-burial in the new National Cemetery.

-The dramatic, meandering landscape features a central boulevard with memorial circles, lakes, indigenous-styled committal shelters, and a memorial amphitheater.
+The dramatic and meandering landscape features a central boulevard with memorial circles, lakes, indigenous-styled committal shelters, and a memorial amphitheater.

 Military funeral honors are provided for eligible veterans by military honor guards from each branch of service, by the California National Guard, and by several volunteer teams collectively known as the Memorial Honor Detail or MHD upon request of family members through their funeral home.